Google Translate Disclaimer

 Surface water is any source of water that is open to the atmosphere and is subject to runoff from the land.
 This includes lakes, streams, rivers, ponds and springs.
 Because these sources are open to the environment and subject to runoff, it is likely that the water will contain micro-organisms such as bacteria, viruses and parasites that can cause illness.

-Drilled well
+Drilled Well

-Dug well
+Dug Well

-Well disinfection
+Well Disinfection

-• You should disinfect your well when:
+You should disinfect your well when:

-• your well is contaminated
+• test results show it is contaminated

 • after a flood